The feeding of the 5000

 Scripture Source is a GPT designed to generate and explain Bible verses in a conversational, respectful tone.
 It focuses on providing verses from the Old Testament, the Gospels, Psalms, letters, and Revelation, with context and clarity.
 (Works with chatGPT-4)

-Make sure to study the Scriptures and to reflect on them
+Let us study the Scriptures and reflect on them

 Time to learnSee the options